cds-snc/notification-documentation/src/en/send.md

 **email_reply_to_id (optional)**

 `email_reply_to_id` is an email address specified by you to receive replies from your users.
-You must add at least one reply-to email address before your service can go live.

 To add a reply-to email address: